jacob-seal/FPGA_VGA_toolbox/README.md

 # FPGA_VGA_toolbox
-Contains necessary modules to output to a VGA screen from an FPGA
+Contains necessary modules to interface with a number of periphereal devices